Héctor Pericás

 Héctor Cristian Pericás Correa (born 4 May 1979) is an Argentinian naturalized Chilean former professional footballer.

 Club career

-As a youth payer, Pericás was with Deportivo Guaymallén, Gimnasia de Mendoza, winning the Liga Mendocina in 1997–98, and River Plate, in addition to a stint with Peruvian side Sporting Cristal, before joining Everton de Viña del Mar in Chile.
+As a youth player, Pericás was with Deportivo Guaymallén, Gimnasia de Mendoza, winning the Liga Mendocina in 1997–98, and River Plate, in addition to a stint with Peruvian side Sporting Cristal, before joining Everton de Viña del Mar in Chile.

 Pericás had a successful spell in Chile, highlighting his period in Palestino, where he helped the team to achieve the 2008 Torneo Clausura's vice–championship.

 In 2009, he signed for Unión La Calera.
 He left that club on 24 December 2010.

 He finished his career in Gimnasia y Esgrima de Mendoza, having been loaned to Huracán Las Heras in the 2013–14 season.

 Personal life

 In 2007, he lost his wife, Andrea Almarcha, who suddenly died whilst he was playing with Deportes Melipilla, in the age, freshly promoted to 2007 Primera División de Chile season after winning the 2006 Primera B.

 In 2013, he was arrested by the police for selling contraband cigarettes.